Les Elgart: The Elgart Sound

-Later Years
+Later years

 The brothers reunited again in 1963, hiring arrangers Charles Albertine and Bobby Scott.
 The Les and Larry Elgart Orchestra attempted to align itself with popular music trends such as folk ("Big Band Hootenanny" 1963) and disco ("Elgart Au Go-Go" 1965).
 Its remaining releases, arrangements of contemporary hits, could be categorized as easy listening.
 The band performed on the radio between 1964 and 1966, and appeared on a Jackie Gleason television special featuring big bands in November 1966.
 Veteran Columbia Records producer Teo Macero produced the Elgarts' final three albums for the label.
 After 1967's The Wonderful World of Today’s Hits, Les and Larry parted again, this time for good.

 In 1969, Larry was invited to London to make three records for Swampfire Records under the imprint of Les and Larry Elgart.
 The albums claimed a Nashville sound and bore no relationship to the Elgart Sound of the early 1950s.

 Les Elgart lived in Chicago for several years, and Santa Monica and Hollywood Hills on the West Coast.
 He returned to Chicago, then relocated to Miami, and San Antonio, Texas.
 From his home in Dallas, Les continued to tour with his band, performing at colleges and conventions, and on cruises.
 In 1977 he married Joerene Ingram, who managed the band.
 In 1987 Les Elgart traveled to Brazil at the invitation of Brazilian radio program producer and Elgart biographer Joaquim Gaspar Machado.

-Les continued to work until his death from heart failure, in Dallas, Texas, at age 77.
+Les continued to work until his death on July 29, 1995, from heart failure, in Dallas, Texas, at age 77.